Sex Island Experience Scam: Good Girl Company, Exposed

 After receiving several criticisms, including from the Government of Cartagena, the organizers announced that they moved the location from Colombia to a new close-by country, Trinidad and Tobago.
 However, that was just a reason for them to justify the cancellation.
 The ‘organizers’ also reached out to us, claiming they are not a scam.
 Read an exclusive tell-all interview with the fake Sex Island Experience reps HERE, featuring shocking shameless statements.

-Below is the original Sex Island video who took every man’s brain in 2017:
+Below is the original Sex Island video that took every man’s brain in 2017:

 The price for the lustful trip is $4,500USD, but what really raised eyebrows is the veracity of the event.